CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and a quick reference table, but it's a monolithic document (~250 lines) with no references to external files for detailed content.
-The column value formatting, pagination details, and per-workflow pitfalls could be split into separate reference files to keep the main skill leaner.
+The content is well-organized with clear sections and a useful quick reference table, but it's a monolithic document (~250 lines) with no references to supporting files.
+The detailed pitfalls and column value formatting could be split into separate reference files.
+However, since no bundle files exist, this is somewhat expected—the single-file organization is reasonable but could benefit from splitting.

 2 / 3